Do the WTO Rules Against Industrial Policies Hurt Developing Countries? (Case Study)

 Finally, we have to point that many of the practices described are considered harmful to foreign countries firms interest, and the new rules introduced by the WTO limits the ability of countries to employ their policies.

 Q2.
 What is the effect of industrial policies on international trade?

-The industrial policies that are in effect , creating huge impact on the international trade.
-Many economists feel that the industrial policies are more benefited by the developed countries contrary to the developing countries.
+The industrial policies that are in effect, creating a huge impact on international trade.
+Many economists feel that industrial policies are more benefited by the developed countries contrary to the developing countries.
 The actual existence of the policy is more under scrutiny by many economists.
-For Instance, due to industrial policies like TRIM & WTO the agreement is limiting the access to path breaking technology know-how and causing potential harmful to the developing countries in terms of absolute advantage and comparative advantage.
+For Instance, due to industrial policies like TRIM & WTO the agreement is limiting the access to path-breaking technology know-how and causing potential harm to the developing countries in terms of absolute advantage and comparative advantage.

 · Developing countries are losing on the absolute advantage they have, and the resources they have in abundance are getting drained into other avenues which the country has limited access

 · Trade agreement like SCM (Subsidies and Countervailing Measures) is hindering the chances of developing countries exports into other developed countries and denting its export value (due to subsidy given to a particular industry by developing country , the foreign firm export value might devaluate leading to heavy tax duty on imports of developing countries)

 Many of the industrial policies are linked to market failure, for instance, during 2008 recession, the impact was seen across globe and drastically effected were developing countries and slump of market failure was progressive across globe.
 Market failure very often is linked to externalities and monopolies existing in the market.
 These market failures create encumbrance of well performing market and corrective measures are necessary to ensure that effectiveness and efficiency is maintained in a free market to avoid any conflicts that arise due to vested interest by the developed countries.

 Q3.
 How can industrial policy affect a developing country?
 Provide examples.